antoniocaccamo/awsome-az104/src/modules/policies/resource-types/readme.md

 The [Not Allowed Resources Policy](https://portal.azure.com/#blade/Microsoft_Azure_Policy/PolicyDetailBlade/definitionId/%2Fproviders%2FMicrosoft.Authorization%2FpolicyDefinitions%2F6c112d4e-5bc7-47ae-a041-ea2d9dccd749) prevents resources to be created according to the scope and exclusion list.

-Run the demo to test it quickly.

-## Demo

 ### Setup

 ```sh